pkidambi/US_Public_HS_Enrollment/index.md

 ---
 title       : US Public High School Enrollment author      : pkidambi
-job         :
-framework   : html5slides
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : []            # {mathjax, quiz, bootstrap}
-mode        : selfcontained # {standalone, draft}
 knit        : slidify::knit2slides
 ---

-## United States Public High School Enrollment

-1. The product showcases the United States Public High School Enrollment trends over a timeline by US State, type of student and grade

-2. The product can be accessed at (https://pkidambi.shinyapps.io/US_Public_HS_Enrollment) and the source code can be accessed at (https://github.com/pkidambi/US_Public_HS_Enrollment)

-3. The data used for this product was downloaded from [Western Interstate Commission for Higher Education (WICHE)](http://knocking.wiche.edu/download) portal

-Author: PKidambi

---- .class #id

 ## Input Data File
+The [product hosted on shinyapps](https://pkidambi.shinyapps.io/US_Public_HS_Enrollment) showcases the United States Public High School Enrollment trends over a timeline by US State, type of student and grade as downloaded from [WICHE](http://knocking.wiche.edu/download).
 Summary of the input data is showcased using the **summary** command in R

 ```r